Quarantine of Champagne clones

+Different clones of each grape varietal are selected and planted for the different characteristics they offer when combined with different soil types and the location planted on the estate.
 From 1984 to 1986, the winery had only one clone of Pinot Noir and one clone of Chardonnay planted.
 To produce the complex sparkling and still wines José envisioned, the vineyards required greater variety.
 If this were a European vineyard, the knowledge required would have been passed down through generations.
-Carneros was a new American Viticulte Area (AVA), and our team needed to manifest generations of knowledge in a single lifetime.
+Carneros was a new American Viticultural Area (AVA), and our team needed to manifest generations of knowledge in a single lifetime.
 Experimentation, rather than experience, would guide us.

 Our estate fruit is cultivated on two ranches in Carneros—Home and Circle Bar.
-The 207-acre Home Ranch features four unique soil types and elevations ranging from 50 to 325 feet.
-The 128-acre Circle Bar Ranch ranges from 50 to 280 feet and consists of 13 different blocks.
+The 207-acre Home Ranch features five distinct soil types and elevations ranging from 50 to 325 feet.
+The 128-acre Circle Bar Ranch consists of thirteen different blocks featuring eight distinct soil types and elevations ranging from 50 to 280 feet.

-Mike and his winegrowing team perfectly match our Pinot Noir and Chardonnay heirloom vines with our diverse estate vineyard sites, rendering infinite possibilities in our finished wines.
+Our winegrowing team perfectly match our Pinot Noir and Chardonnay vines with our diverse estate vineyard sites, rendering infinite possibilities in our finished wines.
 Pinot Noir is planted in the rocky, volcanic soils on the estate’s highest ridges.
 Chardonnay is planted in the clay-rich soils on the lower sections of the estate.

-Once our winemaker, Steven Urberg, determines the grapes are at their optimal ripeness and ready to pick, we treat them with the utmost care.
-Committed to the quality of our grapes and respectful of the people who pick them, grapes are harvested at night to conserve human resources and ensure quality.
+Once our winemaking team determines the grapes are at their optimal ripeness and ready to pick, we treat them with the utmost care.
+Grapes are harvested at night to ensure quality and to conserve energy.
 We pick whole clusters by hand and set them in small bins to avoid bruising and oxidation.
-Using membrane presses to ensure the integrity, the juice is transferred into stainless steel tanks to settle for 12–24 hours.
+Using membrane presses to ensure the fruit’s integrity, the juice is transferred into stainless steel tanks to settle for 12–24 hours.